 6. Lazy Duck Hostel

 Could this be the cutest hostel in the world?!
-This mountain-hut like Lazy Duck is perfect for a back-to-nature experience.
+The mountain-hut like Lazy Duck is perfect for a back-to-nature experience.
 Sleeping up to just eight people, it boasts a charming covered garden with a few unusual flourishes, including a bird and red squirrel feeder and log fire.
 When you’re not out and about enjoying adventure activities near Aviemore, wind down in the wood-fired hot tub and dry-heat sauna.

 7. Loch Ossian Youth Hostel